trailblazer/roar-rails/README.markdown

 ## Parsing incoming documents

 In `#create` and `#update` actions it is often necessary to parse the incoming representation and map it to a model instance.
 Use the `#consume!` method for this.
-The client must provide `Content-Type` request header with proper MIME type to let `#consume!` know what kind of parser it should use.
+The client must provide a `Content-Type` request header with proper MIME type to let `#consume!` know which representer to use.

 ```ruby
 class SingersController < ApplicationController